 Heat your oven to 180°C/Fan 160°C/Gas 4.
 Place the spatchcock chicken, breast-side up, in a large roasting tin.

 4. Slide the chicken into the oven and roast for 1 hr, basting from time to time.
 To check if it’s cooked through, insert a skewer into the thickest part of the thigh.
 The juices should run clear.
-If it needs a little longer, return the chicken to the oven for a further 5-10 mins before checking again.
+If it needs a little longer, roast for another 5-10 mins before checking again.

-5. Transfer the cooked chicken to a board and allow to rest for 20 mins before carving.
-Serve on a platter with wedges of lemon.
+5. Lift the roast chicken out onto a plate or board and rest for 20 mins before carving.
+Serve the tandoori chicken with wedges of lemon.

 6. Cooking outdoors:

-7. Place the chicken, breast-side down, over the hottest part of the barbecue and cook for 4-5 mins, or till well coloured.
-Flip over and cook for a further 4-5 mins.
-Transfer the chicken to a cooler part of the barbecue and cook, with the lid on, for 1 hr or till cooked through.
+7. Place the chicken, breast-side down, over the hottest part of the barbecue and cook for 4-5 mins on each side, or till coloured all over.
+Move the chicken to a cooler part of the barbecue and cook, with the lid on, for 1 hr or till cooked through.

-8. Transfer the cooked chicken to a board and allow to rest for 20 mins before carving.
-Serve on a platter with wedges of the lemon.
+8. Lift the barbecued chicken onto a board or plate and rest for 20 mins before carving.
+Serve the barbecued tandoori chicken with wedges of lemon.